 - What are the possible cons/risks of the surgery?

 - What are the possible pros of the surgery?

-- How long am I going to get relief for?
-Will the surgery eliminate my pain or after a couple of years, will my pain more likely to reoccur?
+- How long am I going to get a relief for?
+Will the surgery eliminate my pain or after couple years of relief, will my pain more likely to reoccur?

 - When can I go back to my daily routine?

 It is really important to make the connection between what your condition is and what the possible outcomes are to make an informed decision and take an active part in your health care.
 Rushing to make a surgical decision without proper education or sufficient information is not advisable and one of the tools that can ease your decision process is Decision Aids.

 Shared decision making is a collaborative process that allows patients and their providers the ability to make health care decisions together, taking into account the best scientific evidence available, as well as the patient’s values and preferences1.
 Decision aids are tools that help patients understand their health condition, the available options for screening or treatment, and the possible outcomes of those options by providing patients and their families with unbiased, evidence-based information.
 The program compares nonsurgical treatments, such as lifestyle changes, exercise therapy, medications such as NSAIDs, injections, and complementary and alternative therapies to different surgical options for that condition.
 It also underlines important considerations, such as rehabilitation and timing of surgery, as well as provides interviews with real patients about their experiences and interviews with two orthopedic surgeons.

 Decision aids consist of but are not limited to back care programs, breast and prostate cancer programs, chronic condition programs such as coronary heart disease and diabetes, orthopedic programs such as torn meniscus of the knee, arthritis of the knee, herniated disc, spinal stenosis, osteoporosis and so on.
 Each decision aid is overseen by a medical editor who